Ford's large family car is comfortable and refined

 The Mondeo is a smart looking car, with some neat design details and swooping roofline that go some way to disguising its size (it’s very big), but with that growth also comes a shift in what the big Ford is best at.

 While it’s still good to drive, it’s more a comfortable cruiser than back road blaster like previous generations.
 And you can thank its American roots for that – as comfort comes high on US shoppers’ wishlists – because this is the same car that you’re able to buy in the USA, albeit badged a Fusion rather than Mondeo.

 Ford prides itself on introducing relevant technology to its customers that hitherto had remained the preserve of buyers of more prestigious brands.

-This continues with the latest Mondeo, although it doesn’t go unnoticed that with its elongated, tapering bodywork, larger trapezoidal grille and a liberal application of chrome-look trim, the latest big Ford also has the air of a more expensive car about it.
+This continues with the Mondeo, although it doesn’t go unnoticed that with its elongated, tapering bodywork, large trapezoidal grille and a liberal application of chrome-look trim, the big Ford also has the air of a more expensive car about it.

-Parking assistance now parallel parks as well as into ‘bays’, the significantly stronger and safer body shell is also lighter but the safety item likely to grab the most headlines are the optional inflatable seatbelts on the outer two rear seats, giving more cushioned protection in the event of a crash, five times the area of a conventional seatbelt.
+Parking assistance now parallel parks as well as into bays, the significantly stronger and safer body shell is also lighter but the safety item likely to grab the most headlines are the optional inflatable seatbelts on the outer two rear seats, giving more cushioned protection in the event of a crash, five times the area of a conventional seatbelt.